monarch-initiative/monarch-legacy/CONTRIBUTING.md

 - Refresh and clean up local environment
 - Create a new task-specific branch
-- Perform ordinary development work, periodically committing to the branch
+- Perform development work, periodically committing to the branch
 - Prepare and submit a Pull Request (PR) that refers to the branch
 - Participate in PR Review, possibly making changes and pushing new commits to the branch
 - Celebrate when your PR is finally Merged into the shared repo.